 In regards to case studies, there is one recorded report of an obese man fasting for 382 days (medically supervised) which was associated with a lowered metabolic rate but not a cessation of weight loss due to it.

-(Common phrases used by users for this page include starvation mode examine, starvation mode calories, how do i stay out of starvation mode, examine.com/faq/how-do-i-stay-out-of-starv, 362593, 361734)
+(Common phrases used by users for this page include starvationnmodr, starvation mode is amyth, military metabolism experiment starvation mode, how do fast and not enter starvation mode, how can i lose weight & stay out of starvation mode, What can i do to stay out of starvation mode?)